 Narendra Modi Stadium ODI records and stats

 Highest team total: The highest team total in ODIs at Narendra Modi Stadium is 365/2 by South Africa against India in 2010.
 The visitors rode on Jacques Kallis and AB de Villiers’ unbeaten centuries to put on a mammoth score on the board.
 India, in reply, were bowled out for 275 as the Proteas pulled off a 90-run win.

 Lowest team total: Zimbabwe’s score of 85 all out against West Indies is the lowest team total at Narendra Modi Stadium in an ODI match.
 During the 2006 Champions Trophy qualifying encounter, Chris Gayle took three wickets for just three runs as the Men in Maroon bundled out Zimbabwe within 30.1 overs.

 Most runs: Rahul Dravid has scored the most ODI runs at the Narendra Modi Stadium.
 The right-handed batter amassed 342 runs in five innings at an average of 114.
 He scored two hundreds and a half-century on this ground with a best score of 109 not out against West Indies in 2002.

-Most wickets: Former India cricket team all-rounder Kapil Dev has claimed the most wickets at Narendra Modi Stadium.
-The 1983 World Cup winner claimed 10 wickets in six innings at the venue at an average of 15.60 and economy of 3.04.
+Most wickets: Former India cricket team all-rounder Kapil Dev has claimed the most wickets at the Narendra Modi Stadium.
+The 1983 World Cup winner claimed 10 wickets in six innings at the venue at an average of 15.60 and an economy of 3.04.

 Author: William Paul